nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 | `name`     | Keyword(s) in the position name | View positions with names that contains the keyword(s)          |
 | `req`       | Keyword(s) in the requirement   | View positions with a requirement that contains the keywords(s) |

+Examples:
-Example: `list -p f/name a/Software Engineer`
+- `list -p f/name a/Software Engineer`
+- `list -p f/req a/Java`

 ### Listing interviews: `list -i [f/FILTER_TYPE a/FILTER_ARGUMENT]`